 ACTIVATE A DEVICE

 When activating a Fitbit Device, you will be asked to download the Fitbit App or install Software and enter information about yourself, such as height, weight and gender.
-We use this information to personalize your fitness stats–for example, calories burned and distance traveled.
+We use this information to personalise your fitness stats – for example, calories burned and distance travelled.
 Depending upon the specific Device you use, it can collect data such as the number of steps you take, your weight, measure your sleep quality and transmit this data to Fitbit.
 To see the full list of data that your Device collects, visit our Product Specifications page.

 CREATE A FITBIT ACCOUNT

 If you want to access data collected by your Device, you must create a Fitbit account.
 When you create a Fitbit account, we ask for some personal information, including your email address and date of birth.
 Your email address will be your Fitbit account user name, which you will use to log into your account.
 We do not display your email address to other users.
 Instead, others will see the name or nickname you enter in your profile settings.

 You can also create your Fitbit account using a different credential such as a Facebook or Google+ account.
 We will ask permission to access basic information from that account, such as your name, profile picture and friend list.
 You can stop sharing that information with us at any time by removing Fitbit’s access to that account.
 We will access your phone’s contact list for the purpose of letting you identify contacts who are Fitbit users.
 We do not store your phone’s contact list, and it is deleted immediately after it is used for this purpose.

 ADD INFO TO YOUR ACCOUNT

 You can customise your Fitbit experience by adding other types of information to your account, such as entering a food log or setting an alarm, personalising your profile with photos, participating in discussion boards or sending messages to your Fitbit friends.
 Whenever you add this type of data, we collect it and store it in your Fitbit account.